rkuo2000/NPCpy/README.md

 ## Installation
-`npcsh` is available on PyPI and can be installed using pip.
+`npcpy` is available on PyPI and can be installed using pip.
 Before installing, make sure you have the necessary dependencies installed on your system.
 Below are the instructions for installing such dependencies on Linux, Mac, and Windows.
 If you find any other dependencies that are needed, please let us know so we can update the installation instructions to be more accommodating.

 ### Linux install
 ```bash